vibertthio/portfolio/src/pages/words/2018-01-23-futureworks/index.md

 ## 3. End Points

+> **The projects and ideas above may not be solid enough to implement yet, but this doesn't deviate my vision towards the end points.**

 Web is the universal, open media to almost anyone with internet, despite some concerns about accessibility and net neutrality etc. As a developer, I am always fascinated by the magic emerging from the mystery world of web.